magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

             └── validators_test.cljc
 ```

-### Start testing at the borders
+### Start unit testing at the borders

 The reason why we chose to start testing from the
 `modern-cljs.shopping.validators` namespace is because it sits at the
-interface of our application to the external world; be it a user to be
+border of our application with the external world: be it a user to be
 notified about her/his mistyped input, or an attacker trying to
 leverage any useful information by breaking the Shopping Calculator.